 https://forum.asana.com/t/assign-multiple-assignees-on-one-task/1176

-I’ve built database systems and this seemed very strange to me.
+I’ve built database systems, and this seems very strange to me.
 It’s not hard at all!
-My assumption was that Asana was designed as a task management system for solo persons in it’s early development and changing the design would mean a massive undertaking.
+I assumed that Asana was designed as a task management system for solo persons in its early development, and changing the design would mean a massive undertaking.
 Still, shouldn’t multiple assignees be a standard feature with any task management system?

 Customer Feedback is Powerful